csl-622/skillset_work/README.md

 #                              Skillset_work
-# Project :- Answering the QUESTION how does knowledge come by ? and Which Condition is Ideal for Knowledge Building ?
+#                   Project :- Answering the QUESTION :
+# How does knowledge come by ? and Which Condition is Ideal for Knowledge Building ?

 #                 A guide to Run Compoents of the Progect

 prog.py :-